Skip to main content

 Understanding normative change to address the climate emergency

-1. Understanding what normative change is happening now,
+1. Understanding what normative/social change is happening now,

 2. Understanding what is blocking change,

-3. Understanding what can be done to amplify the change.
+3. Understanding what can be done to amplify and accelerate the change.

-We use a mixed-methods approach of big data analysis, interviews, experiments, surveys and computational models and we collaborate with civil society and policy makers.
+Using a mixed-methods approach of big data analysis, interviews, field-experiments, survey experiments and computational models we aim at reaching these three objectives.
+Working with civicl society and policy makers we also aim to turn that understanding into actions and policies.

 Contact: